vsouza/awesome-ios/README.md

   * [DateTools](https://github.com/MatthewYork/DateTools) - Dates and times made easy in Objective-C
   * [EKAlgorithms](https://github.com/EvgenyKarkan/EKAlgorithms) - Some well known CS algorithms & data structures in Objective-C.
   * [Tactile](https://github.com/delba/Tactile) - A safer and more idiomatic way to respond to gestures and control events. :large_orange_diamond:
+  * [Colours](https://github.com/bennyguitar/Colours) - A beautiful set of predefined colors and a set of color methods to make your iOS/OSX development life easier.

 ### Security
  * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.